cye18/m2w/README.md

 4. Commit the changes to GitHub as you did for other repositories
 5. Wait for the GitHub Actions to complete
 6. **Done!** :tada:

+## Tips
+- Don't forget to `git pull` when the GitHub Actions is done, since it adds a new commit on GitHub.
+I sometimes forget about it and commit my changes, then there will be a conflict
+- Feel free to modify the README as long as `---start---`, `---end---` and the lines in between are kept untouched